 L’Espadon 15 Place Vendôme, 14th Arrondissement.
 Michelin star restaurant at the Ritz Hotel.
 Fab, fancy dining perfect for special occasions.
 We celebrated our wedding anniversary with dinner here one summer evening and were serenaded by musicians.

 L’Oiseau Blanc 19 Avenue Kléber, 6th Arrondissement.
-Rooftop restaurant and bar on the 6th floor of the Peninsula Paris Hotel, good food and breathtaking 360-degree views of the city.
-The place to be on a summer eve.
+A very romantic rooftop restaurant and bar on the 6th floor of the elegant Peninsula Paris Hotel, offering a seasonal memorable menu (they are currently under review for a Michelin star), and breathtaking 360-degree views of the city.
+The place to be on a summer eve, and on a recent fall night it was pretty fabulous too:) The perfect place to eat, sip and linger…

 Ma Cocotte 106 Rue des Rosiers, 20th Arrondissement.
 This trendy, chic canteen designed by Philippe Starck is a cozy retreat within the Puces de St Ouen flea market (see “Stay & Do” section below).
 Conveniently located and housed inside a large industrial style building, on a rainy day this brasserie feels like a cozy cocoon.
 (Great service too!)
 Try the organic roast chicken and simple salad, followed by chocolate mousse and cognac.